Colon Infection in Dogs: Ounce of Prevention, Pound of Cure

 My dogs have and will always be a part of the family.

-I play the role of parent, providing rules, guidelines and love.
-My dog plays the role of child, looking to me for structure, security and compassion.
+I play the role of parent, providing rules, guidelines, and love.
+My dog plays the role of a child, looking to me for structure, security, and compassion.
 Ultimately, we are friends who feel incomplete when not together.
 It is an immeasurable bond.

 Dog Hike in Malibu